g2o-aws-sample/springboot-on-ec2/README.md

-# aws-demo

-EC2
-Docker
-Java
-Spring Boot
+# Create a Simple Pipeline